aces/Loris/modules/dictionary/README.md

 ## Purpose

-The data dictionary module is used for viewing and modifying the LORIS data dictionary descriptions.
+The dictionary module is used for viewing and modifying the LORIS data dictionary for installed and active modules.

 ## Scope

-The module displays and manages the data dictionary for fields already stored in the LORIS `parameter_type` table.
-This table is generally autopopulated and provides a dictionary for imaging headers (populated by the imaging pipeline) and behavioural instrument (populated by the `lorisform_parser.php` script).
+The module displays and manages the data dictionary for modules which provide a dictionary, and allows users to override the descriptions provided.

-It does not provide a way to enter new fields into the data dictionary, or describe the data dictionary for arbitrary SQL fields which are not stored in the `parameter_type` table, such as instrument flags or candidate/session data.
+It does not provide a way to enter new fields into the data dictionary, doing so requires updating or creating a new module which provides a dictionary.

 ## Permission